mikharas/studybuddy/README.md

 As our backend is not yet fully constructed, we have a save state function in the frontend that keeps track of the user.
 As such refreshing the page will remove this state needing the user to log back in.
+The other features that still are incomplete due to lack of backend support are as follows:
+    - Event Creation: image uploading
+    - Google Map API: calls backend

 Third Party Libraries Used:
     "@babel/core": "^7.15.8",